carinaher/fhj.swengb.homework.dbtool/readme.md

 #DB-Tool

-The basic DB-Tool implementation of Mr Ladstätter was extended Insert, Update, "Create Tables" and much more.
+The basic DB-Tool implementation of Mr Ladstï¿½tter was extended Insert, Update, "Create Tables" and much more.

 	object DbTool {